Inkaterra Reserva Amazonica

 Exotic, yet accessible - a short flight from Cuzco followed by a 1-hour boat journey

-A full program of activities including boat tours, guided nature walks, nocturnal safaris, fishing, bird watching, and visits to a local community, a family program is also available
+A full programme of activities including boat tours, guided nature walks, nocturnal safaris, fishing, bird watching, and visits to a local community, a family programme is also available

 Best time to Visit